-ENGC201 College Composition II 3 CLASS HOURS/3 CREDITS College Composition II builds directly on the skills and attitudes developed in College Composition I. Students will reach beyond personal knowledge toward expertise through research.
+3 Class Hours/3 Credits The Research Essay builds directly on the skills and attitudes developed in College Composition, especially pertaining to the research process.
+Students will reach beyond personal knowledge toward expertise through research.
 Writing a variety of academic papers with strong emphasis on a research essay, students become active investigators, synthesizing traditional sources and personal expertise in order to combine insight and evidence.
-(Prerequisite: ENGC102).
+(Prerequisite: ENGL102R)

-ENGC202 Meetinghouse Readings 3 CLASS HOURS/3 CREDITS In Meetinghouse Readings students become active investigators attending live presentations by prominent writers, reading works by those writers, and meeting to explore both the relationship between how writers present themselves in person and in their works and the differences between experiencing work in person and on the page.
+ENGL202R Meetinghouse Readings 3 CLASS HOURS/3 CREDITS In Meetinghouse Readings students become active investigators attending live presentations by prominent writers, reading works by those writers, and meeting to explore both the relationship between how writers present themselves in person and in their works and the differences between experiencing work in person and on the page.
 The Meetinghouse Readings rank among the nation's most successful grassroots literary programs.
 The readings celebrate literacy and literature, particularly the literature of northern New England, and are inspired by the examples of old-time Chautauqua meeting and the great reading tours of Dickens and Twain.
 Over the years, reading schedules have featured National Book Award and Pulitzer Prize winners as well as writers whose reputations are just emerging.
 Past readers include nationally prominent poets and writers whose works are often set in and about the small towns in northern New England, writers such as Grace Paley, Andre Dubus, Donald Hall, Michael Dorris, Louise Erdrich, Sydney Lea, Mark Doty, Charles Simic, Alice Munro, Ernest Hebert, Rosellen Brown and many other writers from the region and beyond.
 The readings and discussions will be held in Canaan's historic and beautiful 1793 Meetinghouse.
-(Prerequisite: ENGC102 or Permission of Instructor)
+(Prerequisite: ENGL102R or Permission of Instructor)